Custom Event Notification Templates¶

 Specific examples are as follows:

-If the template function requires passing parameters, the syntax is as follows:
+If the template function requires parameters, the syntax is as follows:

 Warning

-If you need to perform operations on template variables before using template functions, please add parentheses, e.g.:
+If you need to perform operations on template variables before using template functions, do not forget to add parentheses, e.g.:

 to_datetime |